johnlspouge/submer-central-limit-theorem/2023-01-09 2_clt_analysis/README.md

 ### 1. Contents of programs/

+Our programs require programs/ and modules/ to be in the same directory.
 The 'test_make.py' file should run and exit quietly within about 5 minutes if the Python executables are functioning as expected.
 Besides 'test_make.py', programs/ contains 12 other files relevant to CLTs for parametrized syncmers.
 The 12 filenames are a concatenation of 4 [PREFIX]-es and 3 [POSTFIX]-es.

 The 4 [PREFIX]-es are: